folio-org/okapi/doc/security.md

  * Then the auth module checks if have anything in X-Okapi-Permissions-Required or X-Okapi-Permissions-Desired:
-     * If we have a userId, it gets the user's permission list either from the permission module, or from its own cache (if that is fresh enough)
+     * If we have a userId, it gets the user's permission list either from the permission module, or from its own cache (if that is fresh enough).
-     * It checks if the JWT contains any modulePermissions, and if so, adds them to the user's permission list
+     * It checks if the JWT contains any modulePermissions, and if so, adds them to the user's permission list.
      * For each permission mentioned in Permissions-Required, it checks that it is in the list.
-If not, it rejects the request immediate with a 403 - Forbidden, and a human (programmer) readable message showing what permission it needed.
+If not, it rejects the request immediately with a 403 - Forbidden, and a human (programmer) readable message showing what permission it needed.
      * For each permission mentioned in Permissions-Desired, it checks if that is in the list.
 If so, it adds that to a list of permissions it will report to the modules in X-Okapi-Permissions.
  * Next the auth module checks if the JWT contained any modulePermissions.
-If so, it creates a new JWT that is exactly like the original, but without those modulePermissions, signs it, and stores in the module map under the pseudomodule "_".
+If so, it creates a new JWT that is exactly like the original, but without those modulePermissions, signs it, and stores in the module map under the pseudo-module "_".
  * Then it checks if we have X-Okapi-Module-Permissions header, and for each module mentioned there, it validates the module name (alphanumeric only, and that it is not "_").
 Then it takes the "_" JWT, adds those permissions to it, signs it, and stores in the map under the module name.
- * It encodes module token map into X-Okapi-Module-Tokens header, as Json encoded map of strings like this: { "motd" : "xxx-motd-token-xxx", "db" : "xxx-db-token-xxx", "_" : "xxx-default-token-xxx" }.
+ * It encodes module token map into X-Okapi-Module-Tokens header, as JSON encoded map of strings like this: { "motd" : "xxx-motd-token-xxx", "db" : "xxx-db-token-xxx", "_" : "xxx-default-token-xxx" }.
 It will do this even if there is nothing in the map, to inform Okapi that the auth check has been done.
- * Finally it returns a OK response with the headers:
+ * Finally it returns an OK response with the headers:
      * X-Okapi-Permissions:
      * X-Okapi-Module-Tokens: